vinaytota/apache-log-replay/README.md

     Options:
-      -h, --help            show this help message and exit -p PROXY, --proxy=PROXY
+      -h, --help            show this help message and exit -n HOST --host=HOST   use provided host instead of one in apache logs -p PROXY, --proxy=PROXY
                             send requests to server PROXY
       -s SPEEDUP, --speedup=SPEEDUP